-MARKET STREET (PRIVATE ALLEYWAY EASEMENT BETWEEN BLOCK b AND BLOCK b-1)
+MARKET STREET (PRIVATE ALLEYWAY EASEMENT BETWEEN BLOCK B - Phase 1 AND BLOCK B- Phase 2)

-- ENG 46.
-A 30 feet wide private alleyway easement shall be centered on the mutual lot line of Parcel 2 and Parcel 3, between the proposed buildings located in Block b and Block b-1. - ENG 47.
+- ENG 33.
+A 30 feet wide private alleyway easement shall be centered on the mutual lot line of Parcel 1 (Phase 1) and Parcel 2 (Phase 2), between the proposed buildings located in Block B Phase 1 and Block B Phase 2. - ENG 34.
 No curbs shall be constructed on Market Street in conjunction with the Downtown Palm Springs project.
 Bollards shall be placed along the east and west sides of Market Street to protect the public and buildings from accidental vehicular contact.
-All bollards shall be maintained by the developer. - ENG 48.
-A modified driveway approach shall be constructed at the south end of Market Street at its intersection with New Main Street (Lot "A"). - ENG 49.
-Construct sidewalk ranging in width from 8 feet to 15 feet wide along both sides of Market Street as shown on approved improvement plans, in accordance with City of Palm Springs Standard Drawing No. 210 and the Museum Market Plaza Specific Plan. - ENG 50.
+All bollards shall be maintained by the developer. - ENG 35.
+A modified driveway approach shall be constructed at the south end of Market Street at its intersection with New Main Street (Lot "A"). - ENG 36.
+Deleted. - ENG 37.
 Construct pavement with a minimum pavement section of 3 inches asphalt concrete pavement over 6 inches crushed miscellaneous base with a minimum subgrade of 24 inches at 95% relative compaction, or equal, between the edges of proposed gutters on each side of the street along the Market Street, in accordance with City of Palm Springs Standard Drawing No. 110 and the Museum Market Plaza Specific Plan.
-If an alternative pavement section is proposed, the proposed pavement section shall be designed by a
+If an alternative pavement section is proposed, the proposed pavement section shall be designed by a California registered Geotechnical Engineer using "R" values from the project site and submitted to the City Engineer for approval. - ENG 38.
+There shall be no on-street parking on the west side of Market Street.
+Regulatory Type R26 "No Parking" signs shall be installed along the west side of Market Street, as necessary to enforce parking restrictions.